IvanM-19/EverydayChallenge/README.md

 # EverydayChallenge
 In this Github repository I will write every day a piece of code.
+Do you like it?

 ## Documentation
 4.3.2025: Created repository